-Storage of Components: The Xinger products are available in an immersion tin finish.
-IPC storage conditions used to control oxidation should be followed for these surface mount components.
+Storage of Components: The Xinger II products are available in an immersion tin finish.
+Commonly used storage procedures used to control oxidation should be followed for these surface mount components.
+The storage temperatures should be held between 15°C and 60°C.

-Substrate: Depending upon the particular component, the circuit material has an x and y coefficient of thermal expansion of between 17 and 25 ppm/°C. This coefficient minimizes solder joint stresses due to similar expansion rates of most commonly used board substrates such as RF35, RO4003, FR4, polyimide and G-10 materials.
+Substrate: Depending upon the particular component, the circuit material has a coefficient of thermal expansion (CTE) similar to commonly used board substrates such as RF35, RO4003, FR4, polyimide and G-10 materials.
+The similarity in CTE minimizes solder joint stresses due to similar expansion rates between component and board.
 Mounting to "hard" substrates (alumina etc.) is possible depending upon operational temperature requirements.
 The solder surfaces of the coupler are all copper plated with an immersion tin finish.

-Solder Paste: All conventional solder paste formulations will work well with Anaren's Xinger surface mount components.
+Solder Paste: All conventional solder paste formulations will work well with Anaren's Xinger II surface mount components.
 Solder paste can be applied with stencils or syringe dispensers.
 An example of a stenciled solder paste deposit is shown in Figure 2.
 As shown in the figure solder paste is applied to the four RF pads and the entire ground plane underneath the body of the part.